 Authors: Ari Silburt, Mohamad Ali-Dib, Chenchong Zhu, Alan Jackson, Diana Valencia, Yevgeni Kissin, Daniel Tamayo, Kristen Menou

-First Author’s Institution: Centre for Planetary Sciences, Department of Physical, and Environmental Sciences, University of Toronto Scarborough
+First author institution: Centre for Planetary Sciences, Department of Physical, and Environmental Sciences, University of Toronto Scarborough

-Status: Published in Icarus / open access on arXiv
+Status: Published in Icarus / Available on arXiv

 Looking up at the Moon, our nearest neighbor in space, we see a desolate landscape, full of mostly just craters.
 Other bodies in the solar system are similar, their surfaces marked by the impact of past meteors; on places like Mercury and the Moon, there isn’t an atmosphere to drive eroding winds or other processes that could erase evidence of craters, so we see them as a well-preserved record of geologic history.
 These records of the past are useful to understanding the story of our solar system, informing us of when lots of craters were flying around the solar system (such as in the Late Heavy Bombardment) and even of the size of these impactors.
 This helps to fill in the record of how our solar system formed, and what it would have looked like at various times in its past.